CloudWanderer-io/CloudWanderer/doc_source/examples.rst

     >>> role = next(storage_connector.read_resources(service_name='iam', resource_type='role'))
     >>> role.load()

-Next we need to find out what policies are attached.
+Next we need to find out what policies are attached, we can either do this with the secondary attributes.

 .. doctest ::